gumaerc-testorg/wgs.645-spring-2019/content/pages/readings.md

 {{< tdopen >}}

-Admirand, Peter. “[The Ethics of Displacement and Migration in the Abrahamic Faiths: Enlightening Believers and Aiding Public Policy](https://doi.org/10.1080/1369183X.2013.847360).” _Journal of Ethnic & Migration Studies_.
+Admirand, Peter. “{{% resource_link "85d2c4ef-2f39-4b49-bf6b-4cdb6129a250" "The Ethics of Displacement and Migration in the Abrahamic Faiths: Enlightening Believers and Aiding Public Policy" %}}.” _Journal of Ethnic & Migration Studies_.
 40:4 (2014): 671–687.

  Choi Hee An. _A Postcolonial Self: Korean Immigrant Theology and Church_.
 State University of New York Press, 2016. pp. 115–152.
 ISBN: 9781438457369.

-Hondagneu-Sotelo, Pierrette, Genelle Gaudinez, Hector Lara, and Billie Ortiz. “[‘There's a Spirit that Transcends the Border’: Faith, Ritual, and Postnational Protest at the U.S.-Mexico Border](https://doi.org/10.1525%2Fsop.2004.47.2.133).” _Sociological Perspectives_ 47:2 (2004): 133–15.
+Hondagneu-Sotelo, Pierrette, Genelle Gaudinez, Hector Lara, and Billie Ortiz. “{{% resource_link "639a98f4-09c2-457a-a47c-28693773e720" "‘There's a Spirit that Transcends the Border’: Faith, Ritual, and Postnational Protest at the U.S.-Mexico Border" %}}.” _Sociological Perspectives_ 47:2 (2004): 133–15.

  Kang, Namsoon. _Cosmopolitan Theology: Reconstituting Planetary Hospitality, Neighbor-Love, and Solidarity in an Uneven World_.
 Chalice Press, 2013.
 Chapter 6.
 ISBN: 9780827205345.